 Monitor Margin to Avoid Violations

-It is important to remember that margin requirements are the minimum amount needed per contract to maintain a position.
-While position management is up to the individual trader, it is recommended to give a trade ample breathing room to best avoid margin violations.
+It's important to remember that margin requirements are the minimum amount needed per contract to maintain a position.
+While position management is up to the individual trader, it's recommended to give a trade ample breathing room to best avoid margin violations.

 Financial leverage can result in losses greater than the initial margin and traders should be aware of the risks involved in trading futures.
 Risk management policies are strictly enforced and may result in execution fees as well as higher day-trading margins.